 Steering column and passenger air bag fasteners may not have been tightened correctly.
 The steering column may become loose, increasing the risk of a crash.
 Additionally, the passenger air bag may not deploy as designed.

 In some cases, it may be possible to move the shifter out of park with the ignition switch off.
 This could cause unintended vehicle movement, increasing the risk of a crash.

-A melted splice pack in the wiring may cause the low beam headlights or daytime running lights not to function.
+A wiring problem may cause the low beam headlights or daytime running lights (DRL) not to function.
 Insufficient lighting could reduce visibility and increase the potential for a crash.
-Dealers will splice the power circuit wires for the low beam headlights and DRL free of charge.
-The recall began October 31, 2007.
-The Suzuki recall number is NB.

 The front seat belt may not latch correctly.
 This could cause the seat belt not to function as designed, increasing the risk of injury in the event of a crash.